 Physical Security Controls

-The CP shall describe the physical security controls on the facilities housing the STI-PA, STI-CA and STI-CR systems.
+The CP shall describe the physical security controls on the facilities housing the STI-CA and any STI-CR systems.

 Procedural Controls

 The CP shall provide information on the trusted roles (e.g., system administrator).
 For each role, the CP shall provide the responsibilities, and identification and authentication requirements.
 The CP shall include separation of duties and the number of individuals required to perform a task.